microsoft/pxt/docs/accessibility.md

 # Accessibility

-In **Microsoft MakeCode**, several features are here to help to make the editor accessible to all users.
-The menus, the JavaScript editor and the documentation are accessible with the keyboard, assistive technologies and high contrast mode which improve the visibility and navigation.
-The block editor is not accessible yet, but the [JavaScript editor](#javascript-editor) can be a substitution tool.
+**Microsoft MakeCode** includes some core features which promote greater accessibilty for everyone.
+The menus, the JavaScript editor and the documentation are accessible with the keyboard, assistive technologies, and a high contrast color mode.
+These improve the visibility of the UI elements and the navigation between them.
+The block editor is not accessible yet, so, accessible coding is done using just the [JavaScript editor](#javascript-editor).

-This page describes the accessibility features available in **Microsoft MakeCode-based** editors.
+Here are the accessible features and how to enable and use them.

 ## Keyboard Navigation